Five-Year Dual Degrees with Master of Public Policy (MPP)

 These dual degree programs begin with a broad, interdisciplinary undergraduate curriculum drawing on courses in the natural sciences, social sciences, humanities, and business.
 Undergraduate service-learning, internships, research, and study abroad provide students with rich, experiential learning opportunities.
 Students then develop more in-depth understanding of policy issues and the professional skills necessary to influence policy outcomes as part of their graduate studies.

 Students accepted into the Five-Year BS/MPP Dual Degree Program can complete requirements for a BA or BS degree in four years and a MPP degree in a fifth year.
-Students accepted into this program may complete coursework in five years because they will take two 300-level IES courses and two 400-level MPP courses during their senior year (12 credits) that will count toward both their BA/BS and the MPP degree.
+Students accepted into this program may complete coursework in five years because they will take two 300-level SES courses and two 400-level MPP courses during their senior year (12 credits) that will count toward both their BA/BS and the MPP degree.
+Taken in the senior year, two relevant 300-level SES courses count as graduate electives and two 400-level MPP courses count as general electives toward the student’s 120 credit hours for the BA or BS degree.

 The MPP degree requires 37 credit hours of coursework—12 three-credit courses, which includes a three-credit internship or capstone experience, plus a one-credit Professional Development class.
 This is a professional degree program; it does not require a thesis but rather an internship or capstone experience, which allows students to apply the skills developed in the program and gain work-related experience.